 Cloud communications solutions offer various benefits, including:

-- Being accessible anywhere you have a decent internet connection
+- Being accessible from anywhere you have a decent internet connection.

 But that just scratches the surface.
 We recommend using sector-specific applications that empower firms to achieve real-time, compliant trading communications.